RohitDaki/Web_Technology/README.md

-A few Small Web Technology ProjectS, by using HTML, CSS, JAVASCRIPT, BOOTSTRAP and few necessary files.
+A few Small Web Technology Programs, by using HTML, CSS, JAVASCRIPT, BOOTSTRAP and few necessary files.